dovecot/documentation/docs/developers/design/dict_protocol.md

 but it's currently not used and the field is empty.
 :::

-The server then checks client's protocol version and can either accept the handshake and proceed to response with OK or reject the `HELLO` and close the connection.
+The server validates the client's protocol version and checks that the requested dictionary is configured.
+If validation fails (unsupported major version, unconfigured dictionary name, or malformed message), the server closes the connection.
+Otherwise the server accepts the handshake and the client proceeds to send commands immediately — no response is sent by the server for the `HELLO` command.

-If the handshake is accepted by server, the optional extra values in the response line contain server's major and minor protocol versions (tab separated).
-The client also checks the protocol version and can decide to close the connection if versions do not match.

 Currently, Dovecot's client and server check that they support the same major version number.
-Minor version can be ignored.
+Minor version is not currently checked and can differ between client and server.

 Other dict commands and their line format is described as follows.